 The verb slēn displays many nondialectal stem variants because of phonological changes and analogical influences both within its own paradigm and from other strong verbs.
 [Middle English Compendium]

-Modern German cognate schlagen maintains the original sense of "to strike."
-Meaning "overwhelm with delight" (mid-14c.) preserves one of the wide range of meanings the word once had, including, in Old English, "stamp (coins); forge (weapons); throw, cast; pitch (a tent), to sting (of a snake); to dash, rush, come quickly; play (the harp); gain by conquest."
+It is attested by late 12c. as "destroy, put an end to."
+The meaning "overwhelm with delight" (mid-14c.) preserves one of the wide range of meanings the word once had, including, in Old English, "stamp (coins); forge (weapons); throw, cast; pitch (a tent), to sting (of a snake); to dash, rush, come quickly; play (the harp); gain by conquest."

-early 13c., from Old English (ge)slegen, past participle of slean "to smite, strike, beat" (see slay (v.)).
+"that has been killed," early 13c., from Old English (ge)slegen, past participle of slean "to smite, strike, beat" (see slay (v.)).
 The noun meaning "those who have been slain" is attested from mid-14c.

 "refuse matter from smelting," 1550s, from Middle Low German slagge (German Schlacke) "splinter flying off when metal is struck," related to Old High German slahan "to strike, slay" (see slay (v.)).